Retire in Philippines

 We asked retirees if they have access to good medical care in Philippines.
 They wrote:

 "Healthcare services in the Philippines are widely available and generally of a high quality.
 The country has both private and public hospital systems, with public hospitals providing cheaper services.
 Most medical practitioners are foreign-trained and specialized medical services are widely available, including obstetrics, surgery, cardiology, and neurology.
 Additionally, many of the public hospitals have a wide network of rural health centers for access to basic healthcare services in the countryside.
-The Philippines is also a leader in telemedicine, with several hospitals and clinics utilizing video conferencing and other modern technologies to bring medical services to remote areas," explained one retiree living in Philippines.
+The Philippines is also a leader in telemedicine, with several hospitals and clinics utilizing video conferencing and other modern technologies to bring medical services to remote areas," commented one retiree living in Philippines.

 How do I meet people in Philippines?